eliamue/foundations-prep-april-2021/5-friday/README.md

 ### How Can You Improve?

+* Technical knowledge is fleeting
+* Good habits are invaluable
+* Bad habits are hard to loose

 This is a craft.
 Process is critical.
 Where can you improve?

 1. Attention to Detail